How To Embrace Being the Black Sheep of the Family

 9. Find Other Sources

-Get over your need to feel accepted by your family.
+Ultimately, you need to get over your need to feel accepted by your family.
 That void will never be filled.

+One of the best options is to build a personal brand online.
 Start a blog, a YouTube channel, or choose one of the social media platforms.
 Then produce a large amount of content around your beliefs and interests.

-Resist the temptation to make yourself look cooler than you are.
 Show yourself as you are — the good, the bad, and the ugly.

-I am usually averse to all things social media, but for this purpose, it is fantastic.
 Just be patient; it takes a while to build critical mass.

 10. Talk to People

 I did this for years.
-Every time I left the house, I would have to start a conversation with someone I had never met before.
+Every time I left the house, I would force myself to start a conversation with someone I had never met before.
+As you can imagine, many of these interactions went awkwardly.

 Leave a Comment